Configuring SSL certificates on the Wazuh dashboard using Let’s Encrypt

 Let’s Encrypt certificate can be configured for the Wazuh dashboard using the certbot client.
-Follow the instructions below to install and configure a Let’s Encrypt certificate on an all-in-one Wazuh installation consisting of the Wazuh server, the Wazuh indexer, and the Wazuh dashboard.
+Follow the instructions below to install and configure a Let’s Encrypt certificate on an All-In-One Wazuh installation consisting of the Wazuh server, the Wazuh indexer, and the Wazuh dashboard.
 In a clustered environment, the instructions should be applied to the Wazuh dashboard node(s).

 The process is divided into three stages: